 | Stabilize your hands | Helps reduce blur in low light without using a tripod. |

-| Use natural light angles | Doorways and openings often create dramatic lighting. |
+| Use natural light angles | Doorways and openings often create dramatic light without breaking rules. |

-| Focus on exterior shots | Outdoor temple and pyramid photos often produce the best results. |
+| Focus on exterior shots | Outdoor temple and pyramid photos often produce the strongest results. |

 Photography Permits in Egypt: When You May Need One